-During 2021 there were 94 isolates investigated for these resistance genes.
-Among isolates investigated 64.2% (60/94) exhibited phenotypic resistance and of these 26.6% (17/64) harboured optrA, 4.7% (3/64) were found to harbour poxtA and one isolate harboured both optrA and poxtA.
-Detection of mutational resistance associated with 23S rRNA was introduced during 2021 and of those investigated for the G2576T mutation 20 isolates were found to be positive.
+During 2022, there were 50 isolates investigated for these resistance genes.
+Among isolates investigated 76% (38/50) exhibited phenotypic resistance and of these 4% (2/50) harboured optrA and 6% (3/50) were found to harbour poxtA.
+Detection of mutational resistance associated with 23S rRNA was also investigated the G2576T mutation was identified in 63.3% (38/60) of isolates.
 There were no isolates positive for the cfr gene.